andresbrocco/andresbrocco.github.io-source/content/authors/admin/_index.md

 #- Visitors
 ---

-André Sbrocco Figueiredo is a recently graduated Mechanical Engineer, looking for research oportunities to embrace.
-His interests range from Music Information Retreival and Visualization to the development of new Multimodal Interfaces using Machine Learning Techniques.
-He currently contributes voluntarily at the Interdisciplinary Nucleus of Sound Studies <a href="https://www.nics.unicamp.br/">NICS</a> at the University of Campinas, developing tools that enable research on multimodal interfaces.
+I'm a recently graduated Mechanical Engineer, looking for research oportunities to embrace.
+My interests range from Music Information Retreival and Visualization to the development of new Multimodal Interfaces using Machine Learning Techniques.
+I currently contribute voluntarily at the Interdisciplinary Nucleus of Sound Studies <a href="https://www.nics.unicamp.br/">NICS</a> at the University of Campinas, developing tools that enable research on multimodal interfaces.